tinko26/ao/docs/api/src/ao_sys/ao_xch.h.md

 void ao_xch_client_from(ao_xch_client_t * x, ao_time_t timeout, ao_time_t beginning);
 ```

+Sends a request and receives a reply in a blocking fashion with a timeout and an optional beginning.

 ## `ao_xch_client_forever`

 ```c
 void ao_xch_client_forever(ao_xch_client_t * x);
 ```

+Sends a request and receives a reply indefinitely in a blocking fashion.

 ## `ao_xch_client_begin`
 ## `ao_xch_client_end`